You can go from Istanbul's

 Gökçen Airport and

 Square (TL14; thus, total fare for the journey TL25).
-Though the 70-km (44-mile) trip, airport to airport, takes 2 to 2-1/2 hours in normal traffic, you should allow more time at heavy-traffic times.
+Though the 70-km (44-mile) trip, airport to airport, takes 2 to 2-1/2 hours in light to normal traffic, you should allow more time at heavy-traffic times.

 Travel will drive you from